 In my career, I only know two implementations of this Smart DNS approach.
 I don't doubt that there are more out there, but my Google-Fu is low.

-2. Low Latency PowerDNS Add-On: This is a piece of software I have developed myself.
-It is not an appliance, but a plugin that works with PowerDNS to add the smart DNS capabilities.
+- Low Latency PowerDNS Add-On: This is a piece of software I have developed myself.
+It is not an appliance, but a plugin that works with PowerDNS to add smart DNS capabilities.
 To be fair, when writing this article my plug only has two algorithms, F5 has at least five.
-But F5, as it is an appliance, it needs you have access to a data centre, which it discards automatically all the public who wants to use VPS'es in the cloud from different cities and different companies.
+But F5, as it is an appliance, needs you to have access to a data centre, which discards automatically all the public who wants to use VPSs in the cloud from different cities and different companies.

 Interested in having yours?

-Don't lose time and contact me.
+Don't waste time and contact me.
 There is always a way to figure out an affordable solution for you.

 Good Luck!